 The Test Studio Scheduling setup allows you to configure a set of machines, connected together to execute the automated tests unattended.
 The results generated from the scheduled test runs are stored in a way to allow anyone in the team to review these.

-From your local instance of Test Studio test lists can be scheduled on any configured machine in the network, including virtual machines, configured in the Test Studio Scheduling setup.
-The test list runs can be fully configured - when to be executed, on which machines, in case there are multiple available, whether to generate an automatic email report, etc. If you have to run a number of tests, you can spread the workload between different machines in order to reduce the total execution time.
+Test Studio test lists can be executed from your local project on any machine in the network, including virtual machines, configured in the Test Studio Scheduling setup.
+The test list runs can be fully configured - when to be executed, on which machines, in case there are multiple available, whether to generate an automatic email report, etc. If you have to run a number of tests, you can spread the workload between different machines and reduce the total execution time.
 All the results will be stored in one centralized location for you to examine later.